How Much Does Cord Blood Banking Really Cost?

 Consider a cord blood bank that has a range of offerings

-- Banking another source of stem cells such as from placental blood is an important consideration as transplanting more stem cells has been shown to increase the probability of transplant success and survival.2,3
+- Banking another source of stem cells such as from placental blood is an important consideration as transplanting more stem cells has been shown to increase the probability of transplant success and survival.1

-Choose a cord blood bank that is research-oriented and involved with clinical trials for the advancement of stem cell therapy
+Choose a company that is research-oriented and involved with clinical trials for the advancement of stem cell therapy

-- Lifebank was the first cord blood bank to recognize the importance of the placental stem cells and developed a patented technology for placental blood collection.
+- Early on, Lifebank recognized the importance of the placental stem cells and developed a patented technology for placental blood collection.

 - Lifebank is the only cord blood bank that has processed material for FDA-approved clinical trials using stem cells from placental tissue.
 We preserve your baby’s placental tissue using the same steps that were taken for processing stem cells for those clinical trials.
 No other cord blood company can claim that.